-With the exception of the inflation rate (and related indexing rates), we have used the same economic assumptions as those used at the prior valuation, as at January 1, 2022.
-The inflation rate used in the prior valuation was assumed to be 2.0% per year.
-For this valuation, a long-term inflation assumption of 2.0% per year continues to be supported by the same stochastic model used to determine the going concern discount rate, and is consistent with Bank of Canada's long-term target of 1% - 3%.
-However, beginning in late 2021, inflation in Canada increased substantially above the Bank of Canada's target rate and therefore, to reflect the current higher inflation environment, the inflation assumption was updated to use a select and ultimate approach.
-The assumed inflation in 2023 and 2024 is based on consensus economic forecasts (3.5% and 2.25%, respectively) and then it is assumed to revert back to the same long-term inflation rate of 2.0% per year.
-The impact of this change is summarized in Section 3.
+For this valuation, we have used the same inflation assumption as the prior valuation.
+A long-term inflation assumption of 2.0% per year continues to be supported by the same stochastic model used to determine the going concern discount rate, and is consistent with Bank of Canada's long-term target of 1% - 3%.
+However, beginning in late 2021, inflation in Canada increased substantially above the Bank of Canada's target rate and therefore, to reflect the current higher inflation environment, the inflation assumption was updated at the last valuation to use a select and ultimate approach.
+The assumed inflation in 2023 and 2024 was based on consensus economic forecasts (3.5% and 2.25%, respectively) and then it is assumed to revert back to the same long-term inflation rate of 2.0% per year.

-The selection of the economic assumptions (i.e. those related to interest rates and inflation) for this valuation was based on reasonable expectations for the relationships between key economic variables over the long-term, as well as the expected impact of those economic variables on the investment performance of the pension fund given the UPP's Statement of Investment Policies and Procedures effective January 1, 2023.
+The selection of the economic assumptions (i.e. those related to interest rates and inflation) for this valuation was based on reasonable expectations for the relationships between key economic variables over the long-term, as well as the expected impact of those economic variables on the investment performance of the pension fund given the UPP's Statement of Investment Policies and Procedures effective January 1, 2024.